andytolle/benchmark-itw-v1-plan/README.md

-**Problem statement**
+**Problem Statement: The Disconnect in LLM Evaluation**

-Current LLM evaluation methods are failing businesses by creating a dangerous disconnect between benchmark scores and real-world performance.
-This gap seems to be driven by four critical, unaddressed failures in testing
+Current Large Language Model (LLM) evaluation methods are failing businesses by creating a dangerous disconnect between benchmark scores and real-world performance.
+This gap is driven by four critical, unaddressed failures in testing:

-1. The unquantified impact of **quantization** on a model's core reasoning abilities.
-2. The erosion of **synthesis and accuracy** as context windows fill with noise.
+*   **The Unquantified Impact of Quantization:** The effect of model compression on core reasoning abilities is not being measured, leaving businesses unsure about the performance of smaller, more efficient models.
+*   **Erosion of Synthesis and Accuracy:** As context windows fill with irrelevant information ("noise"), a model's ability to synthesize information and maintain accuracy degrades, a scenario common in real-world document analysis.
-3. The inability to reliably generate the **structured output** mandatory for automation.
+*   **Inability to Generate Structured Output:** Many models fail to reliably produce the structured data formats (like JSON or XML) that are mandatory for successful automation.
-4. Widespread **data contamination** in public benchmarks, rendering scores untrustworthy.
+*   **Data Contamination in Public Benchmarks:** Widespread data contamination in public benchmarks renders many scores untrustworthy and not indicative of true performance.

-Collectively, these blind spots mean organizations cannot accurately predict a model's operational effectiveness, leading to the selection of inadequate models and the failure of high-stakes automation projects.
+Collectively, these blind spots mean organizations cannot accurately predict a model's operational effectiveness.
+This leads to the selection of inadequate models and the failure of high-stakes automation projects.

-**Elevator pitch:**
+**Proposed Solution: ITW (In The Wild) v1 Benchmark**

-While other benchmarks tell you if a model is "smart" in a lab, they don't tell you if it will succeed or fail at the job you need it to do.
-This creates a massive gap for businesses and local users who find that a top-ranking model still can't handle their real-world tasks.
+While other benchmarks tell you if a model is "smart" in a lab, they don't predict its success on the specific jobs you need it to do.
+To bridge this critical gap, we propose **ITW (In The Wild) v1**, a benchmark designed to simulate the actual challenges of business automation.

-I porpose: **ITW (In The Wild) v1** a benchmark designed to close that gap.
-It simulates the actual challenges of business automation, where 'good' models are not only academic exercises, but a delicate blend between speed, cost and its ability to solve real world tasks.
+The fundamental goal of ITW is to shift the evaluation focus from "How intelligent is this model?" to "How effective and reliable is this model for my specific task?"
+It achieves this by providing clear, actionable diagnostics on how a model will behave when deployed, focusing on three key areas:

-* It's built to evaluate local quantized versions with full precision models, so you can finally see the true performance cost of **quantization** on your own machine.
+1.  **Measures the True Cost of Quantization:** ITW is built to evaluate local quantized versions of models against their full-precision counterparts.
+This allows users to finally see the true performance cost of quantization on their own machines, balancing the delicate blend of speed, cost, and task-solving ability.

-* It tests a model's ability to **synthesize scattered information from large, noisy documents**—not just find a single fact, but connect the dots like a real analyst would.
+2.  **Tests Performance in Noisy Contexts:** The benchmark specifically tests a model's ability to synthesize scattered information from large, noisy documents.
+It assesses the model's capacity to connect the dots like a real analyst would, rather than just finding a single, isolated fact.

-* And most importantly, ITW provides a **Multi-Vector Score**.
-For any given task, it doesn't just give you one number.
-It tells you *if the model got the answer right* (its Reasoning Score) AND *if it delivered that answer in the perfectly structured format you need* (its Formatting Score).
+3.  **Introduces a Multi-Vector Score for Automation Readiness:** For any given task, ITW provides a **Multi-Vector Score**.
+This innovative approach doesn't just give you one number.
+It separately reports on:
+    *   **Reasoning Score:** Did the model get the answer right?
+    *   **Formatting Score:** Did it deliver that answer in the perfectly structured format you need for automation?

 With ITW, you don't just know which model is the smartest.
-You know which model is the most reliable, efficient, and ready for *your* business processes.
+You know which model is the most reliable, efficient, and ready for your business processes, empowering anyone running an LLM to make an informed decision.

-**The Fundamental Goal**

-The fundamental goal of the ITW (In The Wild) benchmark is **to bridge the critical gap between academic LLM leaderboards and real-world business utility.**

-It achieves this by moving beyond abstract metrics to provide users and organizations with clear, actionable diagnostics on how a model will actually behave when deployed.
-It specifically measures performance against the three biggest real-world hurdles: resource constraints (quantization), information overload (large context windows), and automation readiness (structured output).

-Ultimately, ITW aims to empower anyone running an LLM to make an informed decision, shifting the evaluation focus from "How intelligent is this model?" to **"How effective and reliable is this model for my specific task?"**

-**Core Principles:**

-*   **Ease of Local Execution:** The benchmark should be lightweight and easy to run on a local machine to facilitate the comparison of quantized and full-sized models.
-*   **Focus on Business Workflows:** The tasks should mirror common business activities, moving beyond simple question-answering.
-*   **Holistic Evaluation:** The benchmark should assess not just the final output but the entire process, including instruction following, information retrieval, and output formatting.

 **Potential Benchmark Components:**